skrabby/42lem_in/README.md

 #### Credits:

 Many thanks to [Eviber](https://github.com/Eviber) for sharing his lem-in visualization in Youtube, which had greatly assisted me in understanding this project, and for a pack of useful and interesting maps.
-And, of course, my homie and partner in this project [zloirucar](https://github.com/zloirucar/).
+And, of course, to my homie and partner in this project [zloirucar](https://github.com/zloirucar/).